 Tip: get there early and don’t think you can just go sit at the bar.
 Those seats are on the check-in list too and you have to wait (lesson learned).

-So yeah, that’s how we spent a weekend in Portland, Oregon.
-The next trip will be Chris and I (and maybe the kids) and we’ll be adding a coffee tour, some breweries, a day in wine country, and countless more restaurants to our list of PDXperiences.
-Spending a weekend in Portland completely changed my view of this awesome city to the south and I cannot wait to return.
+So yeah, that’s how to spend a great weekend in Portland, Oregon.
+You can elaborate on this plan in so many ways.
+Add a coffee tour, some breweries, a day in wine country, and countless more restaurants to the list of PDXperiences.
+Spending a weekend in Portland completely will change your view of this awesome city you’ll want to return.